SanaMuskan0904/Coderbook/README.md

-# Static Muskan Book Code
+# Static Amelia Book Code

 This repository contains the files for a simple static website designed to display the content of a book.
 The website includes a table of contents for easy navigation and allows readers to toggle between a light and dark theme for their reading preference.